JACK-COM/NetworkLayer/README.md

 ### Usage

-> **Hint:** you can handle each of these sections in separate files, and merge them wherever you create your `APIConfig` instance.
-The following example is entirely mocked (i.e. not a real API that I know of), and is meant to convey the idea of using the `APIConfig` instance.
+> **Hint:** you can create each of these object in separate files, and merge them wherever you create your `APIConfig` instance.\
+> The following example is entirely mocked (i.e. not a real API that I know of), and is meant to convey the idea of using the `APIConfig` instance.

 #### 1: Define Your endpoints.